actions/checkout/README.md

     # Default: false
     submodules: ''

+    # A list of submodules to use when `submodules` is `true`.
+    # Default: null
+    submodule-directories: ''

     # Add repository path as safe.directory for Git global config by running `git
     # config --global --add safe.directory <path>`
     # Default: true